 - Request books that are out on loan to other users;

-- Request items, with the exception of specialized collections such as Media Collection material, to be transferred from one campus to another;
+- Request items, with the exception of specialized collections such as audio and video material, to be transferred from one campus to another;

 - Access selected licensed electronic resources (databases, electronic journals, etc.) from within the Library buildings.

 External Organization borrowers may not: